bentoml/BentoML/README.md

 - Parallelizes compute-intense model inference workloads to scale separately from the serving logic
 - Adaptive batching dynamically groups inference requests for optimal performance
 - Orchestrates distributed inference graph with multiple models via Yatai on Kubernetes
-- Easily configures CUDA dependencies for running inference with GPU
+- Allows for easy configuration of CUDA dependencies for running inference with GPU

 ## Getting Started ##